-According to the number of carbon atoms al group According to the function
+According to the fu unctional group According to the number of carbon atoms

-Aldoses Ketoses
+Ketoses Aldoses

 Trioses

 Tetroses

 Pentoses

 Hexoses

 Question Excellent Very Good Acceptable Weak No

 good response

 1 What is your evaluation for

 the structured handouts

 lectures?

 2 What is your classification

 for the order of the

 subjects in the structured

 handouts?

-ĺ 3 What is the effectiveness
+3 What is the effectiveness

 of using mobile devices

 during the structured

 handouts lectures?

 4 What about the recall of

 information from the

 structured handouts

 lectures?

 5 How would evaluate the

 performance of the

 instructors?